- Entertainment and Media»

 Star Wars and Madoka Magica Started Religions!

-Star Wars is belved by it's fans, so much so that Star Wars is treated like a religion, and some people have put down "Jedi" as their religous affiliation.
+Star Wars is beloved by its fans, so much so that Star Wars is treated like a religion, and some people have put down "Jedi" as their religious affiliation.

-Among anime fans there are "Anime Religions" such as Haruhiism (The Melanchoy of Haruhi Suzumiya, an anime where a high school student is God, but she doesn't know it, and her friends who do know it try to keep her from resetting the universe when she's unhappy).
+Among anime fans, there are "Anime Religions" such as Haruhiism (The Melancholy of Haruhi Suzumiya, an anime where a high school student is God, but she doesn't know it, and her friends who do know it try to keep her from resetting the universe when she's unhappy).

 And now there is the Church of Madoka, followers regard Madoka as a Goddess.
 And yes, anime fans are trying to get a star named after her.

 The parallels for all these fandoms is rather fascinating.

 The Role of Palpatine and Kyubey: